liuhang1994/Matrix-Calibration-Based-Cascaded-Channel-Estimation/README.md

 Hang Liu, Xiaojun Yuan, and Ying Jun Zhang.
 "Matrix-calibration-based cascaded channel estimation for reconfigurable intelligent surface assisted multiuser MIMO," IEEE Journal on Selected Areas in Communications, 2020, doi: 10.1109/JSAC.2020.3007057.

-The package contains a simulation environment, based on Matlab 2014b, that reproduces the numerical results in the paper.
+The package, written on Matlab 2014b, reproduces the numerical results in the paper.

 ___will upload the full package soon___